dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **What it doesn't do:**

-- ❌ Can't tell you if the business owner left the company
+- âŒ Can't tell you if the business owner left the company
-- ❌ Can't tell you where the installer ISO is stored
+- âŒ Can't tell you where the installer ISO is stored
-- ❌ Can't tell you if the vendor still exists
+- âŒ Can't tell you if the vendor still exists
-- ❌ Can't tell you if license allows cloud hosting
+- âŒ Can't tell you if license allows cloud hosting
-- ❌ Can't tell you if anyone actually uses the application
+- âŒ Can't tell you if anyone actually uses the application
-- ❌ Can't tell you what the long-term plan is
+- âŒ Can't tell you what the long-term plan is

 **Azure Migrate discovers resources.
 This spreadsheet discovers organizational readiness.**